Estimating Treatment Effects using Multiple Surrogates: The Role of the Surrogate Score and the Surrogate Index: Estimation

-Although matching estimators are generally not efficient in settings with unconfoundedness (Rubin, 2006; Abadie and Imbens, 2006, 2016), they have a lot of intuitive appeal, and it is instructive to see how a matching strategy could be implemented in this case.
 Consider unit $i$ in the experimental sample with $\xoin=x$ and $\soin=s$, and suppose this is a treated unit with $\woin=1$.
 We need to find three matches for this unit.
 First, we need to find a unit with the opposite treatment in the same (experimental) sample.
-Specfically, we need to find the closest unit in the experimental sample, in terms of pretreatment variables, among the units with $\woin=0$.
-Suppose this unit is unit $j$, with $\wojn=0$, and the value of the pretreatment variable for this unit is $\xojn=x'$, and the surrogate is $\sojn=s'$ (as a result of the matching we should have $x\approx x'$, but potentially $s$ could be quite different from $s'$).
-Next we need to find for each of the units $i$ and $j$ a match in the observational sample.
-First, find the unit in the observational sample closest to unit $i$, in terms of both pretreatment variables and surrogates.
-Let $i'(i)$ be the index for this unit, and let the value of the outcome for this unit be $\yoipo$, and the values of the pretreatment variables and surrogates $\xoipo$ and $\soipo$ (now as a result of the matching $\xoio\approx \xoipo$ and $\soio\approx \soipo$.
-Finally, find the unit in the observational sample closest to unit $j$, in terms of both pretreatment variables and surrogates.
-Let the value of the outcome for this unit be $\yojpo$, and the values of the pretreatment variables and surrogates $\xojpo$ and $\sojpo$, with $\xojo\approx \xojpo$ and $\sojo\approx \sojpo$.
+Specifically, we need to find the closest unit in the experimental sample, in terms of pre-treatment variables, among the units with $\woin=0$.
+Suppose this unit is unit $j$, with $\wojn=0$, and the value of the pre-treatment variables for this unit are $\xojn=x'$, and the surrogate outcomes are $\sojn=s'$.
+As a result of the matching we should have $x\approx x'$, but potentially $s$ could be quite different from $s'$.
+Next, we need to find for each of the two units $i$ and $j$ a match in the observational sample.
+Find the unit in the observational sample closest to unit $i$, in terms of both pre-treatment variables and surrogates.
+Let $i'$ be the index for this unit, and let the value of the outcome for this unit be $\yoipo$, and the values of the pre-treatment variables and surrogates $\xoipo$ and $\soipo$.
+Now as a result of the matching $\xoio\approx\xoipo$ and $\soio\approx\soipo$.
+Finally, find the unit in the observational sample closest to unit $j$, in terms of both pre-treatment variables and surrogates.
+Let the value of the outcome for this unit be $\yojpo$, and the values of the pre-treatment variables and surrogates $\xojpo$ and $\sojpo$, with $\xojo\approx\xojpo$ and $\sojo\approx\sojpo$.

 Then we combine these matches to estimate the causal effect for unit $i$, $\yoine-\yoinn$, as the difference in average outcomes for the two matches from the observational sample: